mosaicdao/mosaic.js/docs/setup/README.md

   origin.web3,
   auxiliary.web3,
   {
+    // The chain id of the chain that is tracked by this anchor:
     remoteChainId: auxiliary.chainId,
+    // Anchors use ring buffers to limit the number of state roots they store:
     maxStateRoots: '10',
     organization: originOrganization.address,
     organizationOwner: origin.organization,
     deployer: origin.deployer,
   },
   {
+    // The chain id of the chain that is tracked by this anchor:
     remoteChainId: origin.chainId,
+    // Anchors use ring buffers to limit the number of state roots they store:
     maxStateRoots: '10',
     organization: auxiliaryOrganization.address,
     organizationOwner: auxiliary.organization,